FundsGlobal Health and Development Fund

 Donors who have a strong preference for a particular risk profile or type of benefit may want to focus their giving more narrowly.
 Donors who prefer their giving to focus on more straightforward opportunities should consider supporting GiveWell, which can reallocate their donation to its top charities based on their funding needs.

-How do I make a donation to the Animal Welfare Fund?
+How do I make a donation to an EA Fund?

 What is the risk profile of the Global Health and Development Fund?